-It is never too early to plan for your and your family’s future, as well as loved ones who are elderly or vulnerable.
-Whether you are approaching retirement, selling your business, becoming a grandparent, downsizing a property or considering introducing care at home, or moving into a care home, and how this will be paid for, planning ahead is key.
+It is never too early to plan for your and your family’s future, as well as for loved ones who are elderly or vulnerable.

 Working with you and your family

-As you reach certain life stages, such as retirement and beyond, it is only natural to want to organise your affairs.
+As you reach certain life stages, such as retirement, it is only natural to want to organise your affairs.
 You may want to consider how the wealth that you have built up can possibly be protected and handed down to your loved ones.
-You might also be thinking about how to ensure someone whom you trust can make financial decisions on your behalf, in the event that you might not be able to make those decisions yourself in later years.
-Updating your will and putting in place a financial Lasting Power of Attorney (LPA) are good first steps to achieving this.
+You might also be thinking about how to ensure someone whom you trust can make decisions on your behalf, in the event that you might not be able to make those decisions yourself in later years.

-If you have an elderly parent, friend or relative who needs support with later life planning, whether that be in relation to managing their financial affairs, planning for the introduction of care, looking at wealth and succession issues, or making health related decisions, our specialist lawyers can advise in connection with:
+If you have an elderly parent, friend or relative who needs support with later life planning, whether that be in relation to managing their financial affairs, planning for the introduction of care, looking at wealth and succession issues, or making health related decisions, our specialist later life lawyers can advise in connection with: